 The NHS does not fund the cost of medicine dispensed from private prescriptions.
 Patients pay the cost of the medicine dispensed on private prescriptions.
 The cost can vary greatly, because like the fee for writing a private prescription, there is no fixed price for medicine dispensed privately.

 Cost of medicine by private prescription

 Pharmacies compete with each other on price when they supply medication on private prescriptions.
-In practice the mark up over wholesale prices for privately dispense medicine varies.
-The mark up for the most popular impotence treatments is often as high as 100% or more.
+In practice the mark-up over wholesale prices for privately dispense medicine varies.
+The mark-up for the most popular impotence treatments is often as high as 100% or more.

 Private prescriptions for a range of medications are now widely available in the UK online.
 The prescriptions are issued electronically via online clinic websites.
-General Medical Council (GMC) registered doctors working in Care Quality Commission (CQC) registered practices carry out online consultations.
-The private prescriptions which arise from these consultations are sent automatically to NHS dispensing pharmacies.
+General Medical Council (GMC) registered doctors working in Care Quality Commission (CQC) registered services carry out online consultations.
+The private prescriptions which arise from these consultations are sent automatically to dispensing pharmacies.
 Patients usually pay a single fee for the consultation, prescription and the medication.
 The medication is posted registered delivery from General Pharmaceutical Council (GPhC) pharmacies.
 These services suffer from being associated in the public mind with illegal overseas pharmacies which supply all sorts of medication, some of it fake, without checking and without concern for the addictive and dangerous nature of some of their supplies.

 What medicine can be prescribed privately?